natesmitty1738/598-Final/README.md

 ### Theme Guidelines

-- **DO NOT** modify the theme colors without design team approval
-- Use the theme toggle for switching between light and dark mode
 - All components should respect both light and dark themes
 - Refer to existing components when creating new UI elements

-The theme has been locked to prevent unexpected changes.
-System theme preference is disabled to provide a consistent experience.